ShowShark Client Features

 Discovery Modes

-- Similar To: Search for a seed title in your library, then view top 10 most similar items ranked by multi-factor similarity scoring (keyword overlap, genre overlap, cast overlap, year proximity, rating proximity, optional embedding cosine similarity)
+- Similar To: Search for a seed title in your library, then view the top 10 most similar items ranked by keyword overlap, genre overlap, cast overlap, year proximity, and rating proximity

-- By Feel: Filter library by time commitment (quick/medium/long/epic with media-type-aware thresholds) and mood (light & fun, intense, thought-provoking, heartwarming, dark & edgy); when filtered pool exceeds 10 candidates, initiates binary search narrowing with side-by-side candidate comparison cards
+- By Feel: Filter your library by time commitment (quick / medium / long / epic) and mood (light & fun, intense, thought-provoking, heartwarming, dark & edgy); when more than 10 candidates match, a side-by-side comparison flow narrows the results down

-- By Genre: Browse top 20 candidates in a selected genre sorted by vote average
+- By Genre: Browse top 20 titles in a selected genre sorted by rating

 Discovery UI

-- Wizard flow: media type selection, discovery mode, mode-specific sub-flow, binary search rounds (if applicable), final candidates
+- Wizard flow: media type selection, discovery mode, mode-specific sub-flow, comparison rounds (if applicable), final candidates

-- BinarySearchView: side-by-side candidate cards with thumbnail, title, year, genre chips, overview snippet, and progress indicator
+- Side-by-side candidate cards with thumbnail, title, year, genre chips, overview snippet, and progress indicator

-- RecommendationCandidatesView: scrollable card layout with navigation to movie/show detail
+- Scrollable results with navigation to movie/show detail

-- "Find Similar" entry point on MovieDetailView and ShowDetailView
+- "Find Similar" entry point on movie and show detail views

 - "Discover" button in media browser toolbar